 FUNDING AREAS: Women's Issues, Global Health, Poverty, Environment

 OVERVIEW: Sandberg has been increasing her grantmaking, providing more indications of where her philanthropy may go in the future.
-She does some of her philanthropic grantmaking through the Sheryl Sandberg & Dave Goldberg Family Foundation, which supports the efforts of LeanIn.org, and her newest venture, OptionB.org.
+She does some of her philanthropic grantmaking through the Sheryl Sandberg & Dave Goldberg Family Foundation, which supports the efforts of LeanIn.org and OptionB.org.

 BACKGROUND: Sheryl Sandberg graduated from Harvard with a degree in economics, where then professor Larry Summers recruited her to be his research assistant at the World Bank.
 While there, Sandberg worked on projects dealing with health problems such as blindness, leprosy and AIDS in India.
 Later on, she went back to Harvard and earned an MBA.
 Shortly after earning her graduate degree, Sandberg and Summers reunited and she became his chief of staff while he served as secretary of the Department of the Treasury under President Clinton.
 Sandberg led the Treasury's work on forgiving debt in the developing world during the Asian financial crisis.